alexdpunkt/node-aquastreamxt-api/README.md

-#Aquastream XT addon for NodeJS
+#Aquastream XT addon for Node.js
 ##Introduction

-This is a native Node.js addon for communicating with the Aquastream XT device.
+This is a native Node.js addon for communicating with the Aquastream XT USB device.

-Currently it is *read-only*, so you cannot send any USB feature reports to the device yet.
+Currently it is *read-only*, so you can't send any feature reports to the device yet.

 ##Usage
 See [node-aquastreamxt](https://github.com/adick/node-aquastreamxt) for a usage example.